 Okay, stop.
 On a Monday morning I’m throwing out words like Onomatopoeia?
-(ON-OH-MAH-NO-PEE-AH).
 Oh yeah, because today, we’re going to get your kids exploring poetry with onomatopoeia!
-Say it with me: ON-oh-MAH-no-PEE-ah!
+Say it with me: ON-oh-MAH-no-PEE-ah! (yes, the “t” is pronounced very much in the back of the throat so it sounds more like a muted “n” sound)

 Exploring poetry with Onomatopoeia!

-Onomatopoeia is a big huge word that means: words that imitate or suggest the source of the sound being described.
-For example:
+Onomatopoeia is a huge – and often unpronouncible – word that means: words that imitate or suggest the source of the sound being described.

 - Choo-choo imitates the sound of a train.